 Benjamin Katz, Psychology Major – Class of 2017

-Ben is a first year student here at the University of New England.
+Ben is a sophomore at the University of New England.
 He is from Torrington, Connecticut.
-For a career, Ben would love to be a clinical psychologist being able to work hands on with patients.
-Along with that, he would like to contribute to basic research, specifically regarding memory and cognition.
-The reason that Ben chose the Reading Comprehension and Cognition Research Lab is because the lab would help him figure out if research is what he really wants to do as a career.
+Ben is an aspiring Clinical Psychologist.
+He would love to work with clients, helping them overcome the burdens of mental illness.
+In addition to being a clinician, he would love to contribute to the discipline by conducting research, specifically regarding anxiety.
+Ben’s long term goal is to better understand the mechanisms involved in anxiety and potentially offer clients alternative forms of treatment for dealing with anxiety.
+The reason that Ben chose the Reading Comprehension and Cognition Lab is because working in a research lab would help him figure out if research is what he really wants to do as a career.
 “The mind’s capacity is endless and the way memory is stored and recalled really fascinates me”.
-Ben hopes to learn a lot, as well as obtain real world experience as he progresses in the Cognitive psychology lab.
+Ben hopes to later investigate how anxiety can influence the ability to comprehend text.
+Ben hopes to learn a lot, as well as obtain a real world experience as he progresses in the Cognitive psychology lab.

 Jessica Hering, Occupational Therapy Major/Psychology Minor – Class of 2015

 Jessi is a senior at the University of New England.
 Her hometown is Epsom, New Hampshire.
 After pursing her Masters degree in Occupational Therapy, Jessi would like to work with the aging population and specify in neurological disorders/cognitive neurorehabilition.
 Jessi chose the Reading Comprehension and Cognition Research Lab because she has a growing interest in learning and memory, as well as the aging population.
 Jessi has always wanted to work with research, especially involving cognitive based information.
 “I am hoping to see if I would enjoy doing research in the future, as well as take the information learned and apply it in my future occupation”.